-The "Affordability Score" is a measure of the overall a project's overall affordability levels determined by the percentage of Income-Restricted Units and their leveldepth of affordability.
+The "Affordability Score" is a measure of the overall project affordability levels determined by the percentage of Income-Restricted Units and their depth of affordability.
 Scores will be determined consistent with the following equivalent unit mixes.
 Scores may also be adjusted to encourage additional housing-related benefits.

 Extremely Low Income: 11% of units

 Very Low Income: 15% of units

 Lower Income: 25% of units

 Moderate Income: 50% of units